dasupradyumna/launch.nvim/README.md

 - **LaunchOpenConfigFile**
     Open the current launch configuration file (*`.nvim/launch.lua`*) in a new vertical split
-    Also, creates the config file and parent folder if it does not exist
+    Also creates the config file and parent folder if it does not exist

 ## Schemas